-Mobile users are generally farther along in the buying process and ready to buy as opposed than those researching at a desktop or laptop.
+Mobile users are generally farther along in the buying process and ready to buy as opposed to those researching on a desktop or laptop.

-Marketers recognize the importance of mobile for their clients overall advertising efforts.
-As a result, revenues spend on mobile advertising is anticipated to continue to grow into the future.
-In fact, mobile ad budgets in 2016 constituted over 50% of digital ad spending.
+Marketers recognize the importance of mobile for their overall advertising efforts.
+As a result, spending on mobile advertising is anticipated to continue to grow into the future.

-13. 70% of mobile users report disliking mobile ads.
-(Hubspot)
+13. 70 percent of mobile users report disliking mobile ads (HubSpot).

-14. 33% of consumers skip search engines and go directly to the site they want.
-(Smart Insights)
+14. 33 percent of consumers skip search engines and go directly to the site they want (Smart Insights).

 This statistic is why it makes sense to increase content creation to make it easy for your potential buyers to find you.

-15. 73% of searched for businesses are Food and Beverage, 68% are sports or health related.
-(Net Gain SEO)
+15. 73 percent of searches for businesses are for food and beverage, and 68 percent are sports or health related (Net Gain SEO).

-If your clients or business is in one of these industries, your advertising dollars would be well spent on mobile.
+If your business is in one of these industries, your advertising dollars would be well spent on mobile.

 Mobile devices and social media go together.
 As we become more of an “immediate” society, mobile devices allow us to communicate with family and friends as events unfold.

-16. 80% of social media time is spent on mobile devices. (comScore)
+16. 80 percent of social media time is spent on mobile devices (comScore).

 Make sure your social content looks good on mobile devices.
-People will more likely seethere than on a desktop.
+People are more likely to view it on a mobile device than on a desktop.

-17. Pinterest is the most mobile friendly social network and 64% of referred traffic comes from mobile devices.
-(Mobile Marketing Watch)
+17. Pinterest is the most mobile friendly social network, and 64 percent of referral traffic comes from mobile devices (Mobile Marketing Watch).

-18. Mobile email opens have grown by 180% in the last three years.
-(Email Monday)
+18. Mobile email opens have grown by 180 percent in the last three years (Email Monday).

 If your subscribers aren't opening your marketing emails on their device, the problem lies with you.

-20. 70% of consumers immediately delete emails that don't render well on a mobile device.
-(Blue Hornet)
+20. 70 percent of consumers immediately delete emails that don't render well on a mobile device (Blue Hornet).

 Yet another reason to render your emails for mobile devices.

-21. 79% of people use their smartphone for reading emails.
-This is higher than the percentage using them for making calls!
-(Email Monday)
+21. 79 percent of people use their smartphone for reading emails.
+This is higher than the percentage of people using their phones for making calls (Email Monday).

-25. 46% of shoppers are less likely to shop around if using a company's mobile app. (socPub)
+25. 46 percent of shoppers are less likely to shop around if using a company's mobile app (socPub).